 During his career, he focused on cubism, futurism, as well as metaphysical painting work, until in 1929, he joined the group of surrealists, and this art movement which he felt a connection to.
 His fame and notoriety, and talent in the art world, quickly made him a leading force in the Surrealist movement, and he became one of the representatives of the art movement during the 1930s.

 Salvador Dali' cultivated exhibitionism and eccentricity in the work he created; not only in his art forms, but also in the way which he presented himself to the general public.
 In fact, in 1936, at a surrealist exhibition in London, he came to the show dressed in a dive suit, and made claims that it was a source of his creative energy.
 This timeless showmanship not only helped him through the course of his career, it also helped propel him as one of the leading artists in the Surrealist movement of the time.
-Salvador Dali'also embraced the surrealist theory of automatism; he transformed this theory, into something that was seen in a more positive light, which he titled critical paranoia.
+A well-read student of Sigmund Freud, Salvador Dali considered dreams and imagination as central rather than marginal to human thought.
+He also embraced the surrealist theory of automatism; he transformed this theory, into something that was seen in a more positive light, which he titled critical paranoia.
 Under the concept, he described how the artist should focus on cultivating a genuine delusion while still remaining aware at the back of their mind, that control and reason will be suspended for a period of time.
 The artist thought this was not only something that should be used in the art form, painting and sculpture work, but it should also be a concept which people followed during the daily course of their lives, and interactions with others.

 In 1937, Salvador Dali'visited Italy, and during this trip, was able to experience many new art forms and creation pieces.
 During this trip, his work took a turn, towards a more traditional, and more academic style, in comparison to some of the earlier works he created as a surrealist painter.
 This change in his art form, along with the political beliefs which Salvador Dali' held, caused Breton to expel him from the surrealist art movement.
 Shortly after, in 1940, he moved to the US, where he remained until 1955, experimenting in this new style and technique, and with new design concepts which he had adopted while in Italy.